Cocaine Overdose Symptoms

 • Coma

 Emergency medical care can treat cocaine overdose symptoms in some cases, but if help cannot arrive in time, if a person overdoses alone, or in especially severe cases of overdose, the outcome will be fatal.
-Seeking treatment before overdose occurs is the best way to protect a person suffering from an addiction to cocaine.
+Seeking treatment before an overdose occurs is the best way to protect a person suffering from an addiction to cocaine.

 If you are ready to save yourself a visit to the emergency room and the extreme dangers associated with a cocaine overdose, it is time to get help from treatment and recovery experts.